Dennis Wilson: Final years

+By the last year of his life, he had virtually lost his normal speaking voice, struggled to sing and perform at concerts and his appearances at Beach Boys performances became sporadic.
 As the Beach Boys pressured Brian to admit himself into Eugene Landy's 24-hour therapy program, Dennis was informed by friends that he would be the band's next target, to Dennis's disbelief.
-His disbelief was proven wrong as the rest of the band gave him an ultimatum after his last performance in September 1983 to check into rehab for his alcohol problems or be banned from performing live with them.
+The band gave him an ultimatum after his last performance in September 1983 to check into rehab for his alcohol problems or be banned from performing live with them.
 By then, he was homeless and living a nomadic life.
 He checked into a therapy center in Arizona for two days, and then on December 23, 1983, checked into St. John's Hospital in Santa Monica, where he stayed until the evening of December 25, 1983.
 Following a violent altercation at the Santa Monica Bay Inn, Dennis checked into a different hospital in order to treat his wounds.
 Several hours later, he discharged himself and reportedly resumed drinking immediately.

 On December 28, 1983, Dennis drowned at Marina Del Rey after drinking all day and then diving in the afternoon to recover his ex-wife's belongings, previously thrown overboard at the marina from his yacht three years earlier amidst their divorce.
 Forensic pathologist Michael Hunter believed that Dennis experienced shallow-water blackout just before his death.
 On January 4, 1984, Dennis's body was buried at sea by the U.S. Coast Guard, off the California coast.
 Dennis's widow, Shawn Love, reported that Dennis had wanted a burial at sea, and his brothers Carl and Brian did not want Dennis cremated.
 At the time, only veterans of the Coast Guard and Navy were allowed to be buried in US waters without being first cremated.
-However, Dennis's burial at sea was made possible by the intervention of President Ronald Reagan.
+However, Dennis's burial at sea was made possible by the intervention of US president Ronald Reagan.
 In 2002, Brian expressed unhappiness with the arrangement, believing that Dennis should have been given a traditional burial.

 The Beach Boys released a statement shortly after the burial ceremony: "We know Dennis would have wanted to continue in the tradition of the Beach Boys.
 His spirit will remain in our music."
 His song "Farewell My Friend" was played at the funeral.